Data Scientist

 • Data mining using state-of-the‑art methods

-• Extending company data with third‑party information when needed
+• Extending company’s data with third party sources of information when needed

-• Enhancing data collection procedures to gather relevant information for analytic systems
+• Enhancing data collection procedures to include information that is relevant for building analytic systems

 • Processing, cleansing, and verifying the integrity of data used for analysis

-• Conducting ad‑hoc analysis and presenting results clearly
+• Doing ad‑hoc analysis and presenting results in a clear manner

-• Creating automated anomaly detection systems and continuously tracking their performance
+• Creating automated anomaly detection systems and constant tracking of its performance

-V. Group offers a market‑leading salary and benefits package, alongside significant opportunities for career growth and personal development.
-This role provides a chance to join a true leader in the maritime sector that has exciting plans for future growth.
+V. Group can offer you a market leading salary and benefits package, in addition to significant opportunities for career growth and personal development.
+This is a great opportunity to join a true leader in the maritime sector – a company that has exciting plans for future growth.

-• Bachelor’s and/or Master’s degree in Statistics, Mathematics, Computer Science, or another quantitative field
+• Bachelor’s and/or Master’s degree Statistics, Mathematics, Computer Science or another quantitative field

 • Experience working with and creating data architectures

-• Knowledge of a variety of machine learning techniques (clustering, decision tree learning, artificial neural networks, etc.) and their real‑world advantages and drawbacks
+• Knowledge of a variety of machine learning techniques (clustering, decision tree learning, artificial neural networks, etc.) and their real-world advantages/drawbacks.

 Desirable